-There is no definitive knowledge regarding whether being an indoor-only cat is better/worse than one who goes outdoors.
+There's no definitive knowledge regarding whether being an indoor-only cat is better or worse than one who goes outdoors.
 You must meet all your cat's needs whether they’re an indoor cat or not.
 However, indoor-only cats have additional needs to meet to ensure they’re healthy and happy.

 Indoor environments can become predictable and boring, leading to stress, inactivity and obesity.
 It’s important you provide cats with everything they need.